Brickrouge/Brickrouge.js/README.md

 ## Running Brickrouge

 `Brickrouge.run()` is used to run Brickrouge.
 The method instantiates the widgets found in `document.body`, then waits for DOM mutations to instantiate new widgets.
 The best place to invoke the method is a _DOM ready_ callback:

 ```js
 document.addEventListener('DOMContentLoaded', Brickrouge.run)
 ```

-If the browser doesn't provide the [MutationObserver][] interface, or if you want to parse a container yourself you can use the `parse()` method:
+Brickrouge uses the [MutationObserver][] interface—or DOM polling if it's not available—to automatically instantiate new widgets, so you don't have to care about that, still if you care you may call the `parse()` method yourself:

 ```js
 Brickrouge.parse()